Vertical sleeve gastrectomy (VSG) is a surgery to decrease the size of the stomach.

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as: SmokingDrinkingChronic diseases, such as diabetes

 You may have the following done: Physical exam and review of medical historyBlood test and other tests to check your healthMeetings with a registered dietitianMental health test and counseling

 Prior to the procedure:

-will be given through an IV (needle) in your hand or arm.
+will be given through an IV.
 It will block pain and keep you asleep through the surgery.

-A nurse will place an IV line in your arm to give you fluids and medicines.
-The doctor will place a breathing tube through your mouth and into your throat.
+An IV will be placed in your arm to give you fluids and medications.
+A breathing tube will be placed through your mouth and into your throat.
 This will help you breathe during surgery.
 You will also have a catheter placed in your bladder to drain urine.

 Staples or stitches will be used to close the incision.